-It is normal to make mistakes; after all, we are only human.
-You have made the right first step in identifying your problem.
-Now, let’s work on some strategies going forward that will help you stick to your kidney diet.
+It’s normal to make mistakes; we are only human.
+You’ve made the right first step in identifying your problem.
+Now work on some strategies going forward that will help you stick to your kidney diet.

 Create variety in your renal diet.
-Variety comes in many different forms.
-You can try a familiar food with a new spice or herb, try a familiar food in a new recipe or try a new kidney friendly food you haven’t had before.
-There are all kinds of exotic low-potassium fruits and vegetables to choose from.
-The recipe for Garlicky Ginger Eggplant is just one example of an unusual vegetable prepared in a differently delicious manner.
+You can try a familiar food with a new spice or herb, try a familiar food in a new recipe or try a new kidney-friendly food you haven’t had before.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.